rsturla/website/content/blog/principle-of-least-privilege.md

 ### Applications

 Implementing least privilege requires you to understand the permissions required by each user and only grant them the permissions they need to perform their job.

 This can be achieved by following these three steps:

 1. **User Roles and Permissions**

-    Define distinct roles within your application, each with specific permissions based on their day-to-day tasks and responsibilities for their role.
+    Define distinct roles within your application, each with specific permissions based on the users' day-to-day tasks and responsibilities.
 Users should only be assigned the role that aligns with their job function.
 For example, a customer service representative shouldn't have the same level of access as a system administrator.

 2. **Regular Audits**